Planned Parenthood has “Tool Kits” for talking to kids of all ages.

 Confi Another fantastic resource!

 Juicebox Sex ed.
 There's an app for that.

 Go Ask Alice, Alice is not one person, but a team of Columbia University health care specialists along with a staff of researchers and writers.

 Emily Nagoski's TED talks, "Unlocking the Door to Your Own Sexual Well-Being," and “The Truth About Unwanted Arousal” as well as her blog, "The Dirty Normal," and her amazing, MUST, MUST READ book Come As You Are.

 OMGYes is a subscription-based service on the science of female pleasure.
 You are supposed to be over 18 to watch its videos, which are explicit, but not pornographic, and in which real women discuss and demonstrate techniques that enhance pleasure and orgasm.
 SO MUCH BETTER than letting your teen learn from watching porn on the internet, isn't it?

 The Halls A video series about 3 young men and their struggles sifting through relationships, trauma, masculinity and their own identities.

 This is a great clip about sexual racism: the gendered reasons that African American women and Asian men are marginalized as romantic and sexual partners.

 This is a Book for Parents of Gay Kids is exactly what it sounds like.
-Plus, author Kristin Russo and her wife, singer-songwriter Jenny Owen Youngs host the best podcast ever: Buffering the Vampire Slayer!
+Plus, author Kristin Russo is co-host with singer-songwriter Jenny Owen Youngs of the best podcast ever: Buffering the Vampire Slayer!